abe-neuro/L5ET-DEV/README.md

 Data can be downloaded from GEO server:

--   snRNA-seq of developing L5 ET neurons
+-   snRNA-seq of developing L5 ET neurons: GSE270951

--   MAPseq mapping of L5 ET projections
+-   MAPseq mapping of L5 ET projections: GSE271067

-Download and save the R object (.RDS) locally.
-To load the object change the path in the R script to this location.
+We recommend downloading the R object (.RDS file).
+This file contains the quality controlled and processed data.
+To load the object, change the path in the R script to the download location.

 ## Hardware Requirements